zullum/aivideogen/PRD.md

 **2. Video Generation Engine:**
 *   A simple and clear input area for users to enter their text prompt.
 *   A simplae and clear image upload area for users to upload an image to use as a reference for the video generation.
+*   A simplae and clear video upload area for users to upload a video to use as a reference for the video generation.
+*   A simplae and clear audio upload area for users to upload an audio to use as a reference for the video generation.
+*   A simplae and clear video url input area for users to upload a video url to use as a reference for the video generation.
 *   An options panel to select video style (e.g., cinematic, anime, realistic) and aspect ratio (e.g., 16:9, 1:1, 9:16).
 *   The backend will send requests to a third-party AI video generation model's API (e.g., OpenAI's Sora, Runway, Pika).